ppd/anki-ppd/README.md

 more efficient than traditional study methods, you can either greatly decrease your time spent studying, or greatly increase the amount you learn.

-This snap ships the upstream binary releases with as few changes as possible.
+This snap ships the upstream pre-built python package with as few changes as possible.
 If you are looking for actual builds from source, consider the `anki-woodrow` snap (https://snapcraft.io/anki-woodrow).
 This snap is not affiliated with the upstream project in any way.